26 February, 2019

 Our QA engineers have already saved dozens of projects.
 You probably want to make sure that these aren’t just empty words.
 I’ll give you three different examples of how our brave engineers saved the day.

-Let’s start with platform X (out of respect to our clients we won’t be disclosing names) which initially was developed by five people, but due to the projects’ rapid growth, eventually, 17 programmers were engaged in it.
+Let’s start with platform X (out of respect to our clients we won’t be disclosing names) which initially was developed by five people, but due to the projects’ rapid growth, eventually, 17 programmers were engaged in the development process.
 Each part of the platform was created by a different person.
-If it wasn’t for a QA specialist who was managing the process globally, linked all the parts, delegated tasks, quickly trained and introduced new devs to the project, the whole thing would be extremely painful to finish.
+If it wasn’t for a Quality Assurance engineer who was managing the process globally, linked all the parts, delegated tasks, quickly trained and introduced new devs to the project, the whole thing would be extremely painful to finish.

-Another time, our QA specialist caught a credit card problem in the food-ordering mobile app – when more than one card was linked to the account, only the first one was actually working.
-Moreover, they found a few “empty” buttons, and completely different restaurant lists on iOS and Android versions.
+Another time, our Quality Assurance engineer caught a credit card problem in the food-ordering mobile app – when more than one card was linked to the account, only the first one was actually working.
+Moreover, another QA engineer found a few “empty” buttons, and completely different restaurant lists on iOS and Android versions.
 Unacceptable.

 Sometimes we get a project which has already been “sort of finished” and we just need to polish it (not because we’re Polish, just because we’re good).
 In reality, it’s often far from it.
 Application Y came to TSH with a completely messed up backend.
 The client wanted to add some more necessary functionalities, but somehow nothing was working.
-If it wasn’t for automated tests set by the QA team, this app would be released on the market as a sequel to “A Bug’s Life”.
+If it wasn’t for automated tests set by the QA engineer from the Quality Assurance team, this app would be released on the market as a sequel to “A Bug’s Life”.
 Because, you know, it was full of critical errors (dad joke intended.
 We like the movie though!).
-Luckily, robots caught up the problems pretty early, so we were able to fix everything nice and clean.
+Luckily, robots set up by our QA engineer caught up the problems pretty early, so we were able to fix everything nice and clean.

 Let’s try this again: do you need a Quality Assurance engineer in your project?
 YES, you do!
 Otherwise, you seriously put your entire project in a danger zone.
 So, if you’re looking for the highest quality, The Software House and our Quality Assurance engineers are waiting for you.